Pressure-tests the premise.

 “How did we decide pricing for workspaces?”

 Usage-based for v1.
-Per-seat ruled out in the Mar 14 decision because 4 of 5 competitors price per-seat and switching cost was cited in 60% of reviews.
+Per-seat was rejected in the Mar 14 session because 4 of 5 competitors price per-seat and switching cost kept coming up — both recorded as session insights at the time.

 Assistants.
 Not autopilots.